-On December 29, 2021, the Company entered into an SPA with POSCO whereby NorthWest will purchase all of POSCO's remaining interest in Kwanika Copper Corporation ("KCC") for total consideration of \$11 million, payable in common shares of NorthWest.
+On December 29, 2021, the Company entered into a Share Purchase Agreement ("SPA") with POSCO whereby NorthWest will purchase all of POSCO's remaining interest in Kwanika Copper Corporation ("KCC") for total consideration of \$11 million, payable in common shares of NorthWest.
 KCC's primary asset is the Kwanika Project (Note 7c) and was previously presented as an equity accounted for joint venture.